rashmishreev/DATA-228-Big-Data-Tech-App/README.md

 - Most used cards: Visa, followed by Mastercard
 - Significant impact of temperature on ATM usage

-> [These insights can guide ATM refill schedules, inform partnership strategies, and improve customer comfort at ATM locations.
+> [!
+These insights can guide ATM refill schedules, inform partnership strategies, and improve customer comfort at ATM locations.
 The analysis provides a data-driven foundation for enhancing the bank's ATM network efficiency and customer experience.]

 ## Project Files
 - `ThePieSparkersDATA228_BDT_project.ipynb`: Jupyter notebook containing the project code